 All screenings will be free.

 “Soggettiva Nicolas Winding Refn” will be presented on Friday 22 February 2019 at Fondazione Prada’s Cinema.
 At 6 pm, a conversation will take place between Nicolas Winding Refn, author/byNWR Managing Editor Jimmy McDonough, BUREAU Director David Frost, and the film critic Manlio Gomarasca, followed by the screening of Spring Night, Summer Night (1967) by Joseph L. Anderson.
 Entrance is free upon booking.
+The event will be live streamed on Fondazione Prada’s Facebook and YouTube channels.

 The talk will focus on Nicolas Winding Refn’s new adventure known as byNWR, a revolutionary online site which was first presented in 2018 and developed with London based agency BUREAU.
 As stated by Winding Refn, “What we’ve created is not a film, TV, fashion, photography, lifestyle or political site.
 It’s an installation, an online museum inclusive of everything.
 There’s a movie presented each month, but that film is merely the jumping off point.
 It’s the seed to inspire creativity, provoke a state of mind.
 The result isn’t easy to explain in a soundbite, you have to experience it. byNWR comes with a mystery attached”.